Imaccer/UdacityMLdevops_PredictCustomerChurn_project/README.md

 Note, have added list of good names to .pylintrc file to preserve machine learning naming conventions (e.g., X_train, X_test etc.) without lowering pylint score for variable names not meeting pylint requirements.

+### Note to reviewer

+Accidentally committed to the repo with my work github account (imcnally20), hence, why there are 2 contributors to the repo.
+Both account (Imaccer and imcnally20) belong to me.